boeboe/lictl/README.md

 - `internal/`: Code you don't want to expose to other applications or libraries.
 It's a Go convention to prevent importing.
 - `scripts/`: Any build or utility scripts.
 - `testdata/`: If you have any data that you use for testing, it can be placed here.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Contributing

+We welcome contributions from the community!
+If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
+Ensure that you've tested your changes before submitting the pull request.